AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 ## `Asset Search Pagination`

-Asset search results can be returned in pages through `pageCount` ,`maxPages`, and `continuationToken` query parameters.
+Asset search results can be returned in pages through `pageSize` ,`maxPages`, and `continuationToken` query parameters.

 When you want asset search results returned in pages, you first need to make a call using the `pageCount` and `maxPages` parameters.
 For example: